w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 On the day of the exam (~30 minutes per person):

 - 3 questions on different topics about the whole program
-- *If you do the final assignment on Machine Learning*, the first question will be a presentation & discussion with slides about your assignment (10/15 minutes)
+- *If you do the final assignment on Machine Learning*, the 1st question will be a discussion with slides about your assignment (10/15 minutes)

 # Final Assignment (Machine Learning)